jfeldbrugge/Geometric-Algebra/index.md

 \nabla \wedge \textbf{f} = \langle \nabla \textbf{f}\rangle_{k+1}\,,
 \end{align}$$

 like the inner and cross-product before.
-The inner and cross-product of a multi-vector function follows from linearity.
+The inner and cross-product of a multi-vector function follow from linearity.

 A multi-vector valued function $F$ on $\mathbb{R}^n$ is called analytic when